pecostm32/FNIRSI-1013D-1014D-Hack/Software reverse engineering/readme.txt

 22-MAY-2021    Identified a global variable Timer_ticks used for delay based on timer0 interrupt increments

 09-JUNE-2021   Named some functions, labeled some data fields and added some comments

+15-OCTOBER-2021  Explored the firmware update code which is the first executable found at address 0x6000 in the flash